Last Updated on August 30, 2022

 One of the key elements in determining a career path is salary.
 After all, we all need money to survive and the human services field is no different.
-According to Glassdoor.com, the average national salary is just over $43,000.
-Indeed.com also comes up with an average salary of around $43,000 annually.
-Salary.com estimates the average case manager salary at around $76,000.
+According to Talent.com, the average national salary is just over $50,000.
+Indeed.com also comes up with an average salary of around $50,000 annually.
+Salary.com estimates the average case manager salary at around $87,000 (which is pretty high in my opinion).
 Case manager salaries can vary significantly depending on a number of factors.
 In some situations, experience and education also play a role in how much a case manager can make.

 The size of the company also makes a difference.
 Large government agencies have the ability to pay more and provide very good benefits.
 Established private companies can also offer competitive salaries and benefits.
 Smaller non-profit organizations tend to offer lower salaries.
 There are many large private hospitals and health organizations that offer excellent pay and benefits.